QuarkChain/QCEPs/QCEP/qcep-5.md

 #### Parameters

-1. `tokenId`, uint128 - token id of the token to be queried
+1. `tokenId`, uint128 - token ID of the token to be queried

 #### Returns